disciple-dev/install-zig-macOS/README.md

 4. ### Add to Path

-    If you chose to put your zig executable in the `~/bin` folder, and you have not already added to your path, you will need to do that.
+    If you chose to put your zig executable in the `~/bin` folder, and you have not already added that folder to your path, you will need to do that.

     ```zsh
     echo 'export PATH=$PATH:~/bin' >> ~/.zshrc